 Yes.
-You can use your Flash Live Media Encoder to stream to our services using Multi Bit Rate and then use an adaptive bit rate player in your web pages. you can read up on how to set you FLME for multi bit rate here.
+You can use your Flash Live Media Encoder to stream to our services using Multi Bit Rate and then use our adaptive bit rate players in your web pages. you can read up on how to set you FLME for multi bit rate here.
 You can see the various player options available here.

 Do I Need To Program My Router?

 If you want to use an RTSP camera directly with your router which completely removes the need for a computer to be at the premises all the time, then we will arrange a remote login session with you and program your router for you or give you the information you need to do it yourself if you prefer.

 So What Happens If I Change My ISP or Move House?

 If your using our software on your PC or if you are using one of our Hardware Media Encoders then the system will automatically reconnect.
 Remember its all handled by the software and the system.
 As soon as you computer reconnects to the Internet from its new location or via its new ISP and modem / router, the system detects it within seconds and the new connection is established.
 Once again your ready to go.

 If you are using an IP camera then you just need to let us know and we will arrange a remote login again and program it for you.
 There is no charge.